RIZWAN-VY/Sentiment_Analysis_of_Tweets/README.md

 #### Overview
 The primary goal of this project is to provide insights into public sentiment regarding a specific keyword on Twitter.
 It accomplishes this by:

+* __Extracting Tweets:__ The Python script uses the Tweepy library to extract tweets based on a user-defined keyword.
+To access Twitter data, it also authenticates with the Twitter API.